expipiplus1/vulkan/generate-new/readme.md

 - [ ] make Xr stuff in `bespokeModules`

-- [ ] dual-use commands have a different style in OpenXR... they're wrong now
+- [x] dual-use commands have a different style in OpenXR... they're wrong now
-  - [x] basically done, apart from eliding the (unused) length input parameter
   - [ ] `xrEnumerateApiLayerProperties`
   - [ ] `xrEnumerateInstanceExtensionProperties`
   - [ ] `xrEnumerateSwapchainFormats`